---->

 defend it.' "

-A majority of Newton's peers were strong Descartes physics
+A majority of Newton's peers were strong Galileo-Descartes push-physics

 supporters who would not consider alternative theories, and